 All claims for newborns must be submitted using the newborn's Humana member ID number.
 Newborn infants are deemed eligible for Medicaid until 1 year old (when renewal becomes necessary) with Humana Healthy Horizons.
+This coverage for the mother continues for 60 days after the baby's birth.
 Do not submit newborn claims using the mother's identification numbers; in those instances, the claim is denied.